bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 === The Solution: Stability as a Robust, Composable Fulfillment <chap:ubo:stability_fulfillment:solution>

-The solution was to develop a completely new formulation grounded in the principles of FPL.
+The solution was to develop a completely new formulation grounded in the principles of #abbrv.FPL.
 This approach replaces the opaque, penalty-based loss with a set of semantically meaningful and composable fulfillment functions, allowing us to directly optimize for stability in a way that provides formal guarantees.

 ==== Step 1: Architecting a Bounded Lyapunov Function <def:bounded_lyapunov>